While I was on a plane from Bangkok to Kuala Lumpur, I met a guy at the lavatory and made my first fifty ringgit.

 “I don’t think that would be the case.
 I met him in person and the guy is really desperate.”

-Just when I said ‘desperate’, the new email arrived to my inbox.
+Just when I said ‘desperate’, the new email arrived in my inbox.
 It’s Arden, of course, and he offered me another fifty ringgit if I could help him find another song.

 “Well, I thought I would do it for free.
 My God, this guy is so pity.”